CultivateLabs/rails-fed-chef/README.md

-This chef kitchen was created for use with [Inked](https://www.inkedcrm.com) and [SecondCityBits](https://www.secondcitybits.com).
+Created for use with [Inked](https://www.inkedcrm.com) and [SecondCityBits](https://www.secondcitybits.com).
 Also, special thanks for contributions from the team at [Inkling Markets](http://inklingmarkets.com/).

+This chef kitchen can be used to quickly set up servers for use with a standard rails stack.
+Cookbooks include postgres, mysql, nginx, unicorn, nodejs, redis, and memcache.
+It also attempts to perform some typical tasks like postgres backups, setting up ufw firewall rules, and installing fail2ban.

 Getting Started